- Requirements to start using DETECT

 - Is there a gym? ...

 Please note that part of this information will only help to benchmark the buildings between them once the results have been provided.
-The rest will be used to customise the recommended energy efficiency measures.

 So, how to include this information?
 Tags* are configured when creating the locations, both when creating the locations individually or during the in-bulk configuration process.